 This is serious.
 I am serious.
-DO NOT DO IT !!
+DO NOT DO IT!!
 Take the low grade for not-knowing/doing the material, rather than the above repercussions for cheating.

 Student Behavior: This is college, and I view you as an adult.
 Please act like one.
 Be courteous, be respectful, think before you act.
 Please turn off your cell phones.
 Please do not use your phone during class.
 Please do not read the paper during class.
 Please do not email or surf the web.
 Do not disrupt class.
-Do not sleep !!
+Do not sleep!!

 Please stay seated until class is dismissed.
 If you are disruptive during class, you will be asked to leave.
 If you are continuously disruptive, you will be dropped from the class.

 If you are seen to be sleeping or texting or using your phone or doing anything disruptive, I may stop the class until you are done.
+Any information that does not get presented to your classmates and covered because of YOUR choices, will be on YOU.

 The first time you sleep, text, etc, class will be stopped and you will be addressed.
-Multiple instances will result in you being asked to leave the class and/or being referred to the Dean of Students.
+Multiple instances will result in you leaving the class and/or being referred to the Dean of Students.
+You may also be asked to leave the classroom and/or you may be dropped from the class

-Using a LAPTOP for note-taking is permitted under the condition that you are using it to take notes !
+Using a LAPTOP for note-taking is permitted under the condition that you are using it to take notes!
 I will ask to see your notes periodically if not daily.
 This is one of the conditions you agree to if you decide to use your laptop.
 If you use your laptop for anything other than class expectations, you are distracting those around you who can see what you are doing; you are denying them and yourself the information you/they need to score well on the test.
 I have the right to deny you the privilege of opening your laptop in class. [you will NOT be able to use your laptop for quizzes/tests]